20 Unique New Year's Eve Traditions From Around the World

 Brazil: Throwing White Flowers Into the Ocean

-If you happen to be in Brazil for New Year’s Eve, don’t be surprised to find the oceans littered with many a white flower and candle.
-In the South American country, it is commonplace for citizens to take to the shores on New Year’s Eve in order to make offerings to Yemoja, a major water deity who is said to control the seas, to elicit her blessings for the year to come.
+If you happen to be in Brazil for New Year's Eve, don't be surprised to find the oceans littered with white flowers and candles.
+In the South American country, it is commonplace for citizens to take to the shores on New Year's Eve in order to make offerings to Yemoja, a major water deity who is said to control the seas, to elicit her blessings for the year to come.

 Italy: Wearing Red Underwear

 Italians have a tradition of wearing red underwear to ring in the new year.
 In Italian culture, the color red is associated with fertility, and so people wear it under their clothes in the hopes that it will help them conceive in the coming year.

 No, this New Year's Eve tradition has nothing to do with vampires.
 Rather, the Greeks believe that onions are a symbol of rebirth, and so they hang the pungent vegetable on their doors in order to promote growth throughout the new year.
 Greek culture has long associated this food with the idea of development, seeing as all the odorous onion ever seemingly wants is to plant its roots and keep growing.
 And for customs that made their way to the U.S., check out 20 "American" Traditions We Totally Stole from Other Cultures.

 In Chile, New Year's Eve masses are held not at church, but in cemeteries.
 This change of scenery allows for people to sit with their deceased family members and include them in the New Year's Eve festivities.